drewski3420/MMM-MyStandings/README.md

 vincep5 was inspired by MMM-MyScoreboard and figured that this will complement it nicely.
 The module will rotate through different sports.
 If you only want to show one sport or one division, the module will just display one without rotating.

-## API
-Uses the ESPN API for sports standings

 ## Preview
 ![screenshot1](screenshot1.JPG)